kleingerald11-cell/ian-colburn-3.0/sust-student-work/seedling/index.md

 {% include images/figure.html class="right" width="60%" caption="This image is set to 60% width instead of 48%, giving it more prominence.
 You can adjust image widths to suit your content.
 [Source](https://rmoa.unm.edu/docviewer.php?docId=nmu1unma028.xml)" image-path="images/mvh-floorplan.jpg" %}

-> This is a block quote, created by putting a `>` symbol before your text.
-Use these for extended quotations from primary sources, scholarly works, or historical documents.
-They're visually distinct from pull quotes—block quotes span the full text width, while pull quotes float to the side.

 # **Education**
-“Worried about the impacts of humanity, particularly, the western world on our environment and then that environment, those like pollutants and whatnot on people's health.”
+> “Worried about the impacts of humanity, particularly, the western world on our environment and then that environment, those like pollutants and whatnot on people's health.”
-[Quotation]

 Our modern food systems are not in essence conducive to positive sustainable growth.
 Farm song understands that a future where smaller but more frequent food systems appear to support, and create community.
 Farm of song is exploring its potential as a multi-usage space, with Ian speaking on the potential of live events, gatherings and other community events on the ‘Farm of Song’ property.
 [Body Text]